414owen/414owen.github.io/blog_posts/0-currying-in-javascript.md

 add(1)(2)(3);         // 6
 ```

-Oh, also, we can still use standard javascript syntax on our curried functions,
+Oh, also, we can still use standard JavaScript syntax on our curried functions,
 which is a very nice bonus

 ```